 Do I need a medical examination?

 That depends on your state of health and your provider.
 They may ask for an examination, or just a report from your doctor.

 It’s very important that you give them accurate information – if you don’t, they might change or withdraw the annuity rate they offer you.

 We hope that’s helped you understand how enhanced annuities work.

 Now we recommend shopping around to find the right product for you, whether that’s one of ours or someone else’s.
 Your pension provider might have an annuity of their own, though you don’t have to buy it.
 Other providers will offer different and possibly better products and rates.

 You can use our retirement income calculator to check your possible income, based on how much you have to spend.
 We can also put together a personalised annuity quote for you, which gives more details on what you’d get with us, and tells you if you could get a better rate elsewhere.

-For more information about annuities, the government’s free Pension Wise website can give you advice.
-The Unbiased website will help you find a financial adviser.
+For more information about annuities visit Pension Wise, the free government guidance website from MoneyHelper.
+If you're looking for a financial adviser, the Unbiased website will help you find one.
 And we’d be very happy to answer your questions ourselves – just call us on 0800 048 2446 or visit our pension annuity page for a personalised quote.